In Person:

 Speaker – Kumari Pooja

-K. Pooja is a PhD researcher in Applied AI at DTU, Denmark, and a dedicated sádhaka for the past seven years.
+K. Pooja is a PhD researcher in Applied AI at DTU, Denmark, and a dedicated sádhaka for the past 7 years.

 She integrates Shrii Shrii Ánandamúrti’s rational and practical teachings deeply into her daily life.
 Her academic journey has taken her across India, France, and now Denmark – exploring fields from Space Science and Medical Technology to Material Science – all pursued independently.
 Yet, her deepest understanding and resilience have emerged not from research alone, but through Baba’s discourses and the living application of his PROUT ideas in the real world.